'Millions of sparks': Weather raises Australia's fire danger

 "We know people have got a little bit of fire fatigue.
 They've been dealing with this now for months," Rogers said.
 "But we need people to stay focused.
 Tomorrow is not the day to drop your guard.
 Take it seriously.
 If you're in those areas where we put those maps out, do not be there."

-In a radio interview Friday, Morrison said he understood the anger of people affected by the fires.
+In a radio interview, Morrison said he understood the anger of people affected by the fires.

 "People are angry and people are raw and people are upset," he said.
 "Whether they are angry with me or they are angry about the situation, all I know is they are hurting and it's my job to be there to try and offer some comfort and support."